clightning4j/JRPClightning/README.md

         System.out.println("color=" + color);
     ```

-- You can create the personal wrapper to support new commands (i.e: personal plugins or command not supported yet by the library)
+- You can create a personal wrapper to support new commands (i.e: personal plugins or command not supported yet by the library)

   **Create the command wrapper**